hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 Some of the advantages of distributing in OpenAPI 3.0 format:

 1. Updates to the API can be generated in a more agile manner where documentation is embedded, describing any endpoints, parameters, and more; such as contact information, license, terms of use.
-2. Consumers of this API also gain the benefits the agility, using the converter from openAPI format to any language that were used as part of the their automation or CI/CD workflow.
+2. Consumers of this API also gain the benefits the agility, using the converter from openAPI yaml, or json to any programming language that were used as part of the their automation or CI/CD workflow.
 (Please check <https://openapi.tools> for more information for the API tools to generate client code)

 ## REST API Details